isamu-isozaki/teamai_test/finance/operating-metrics/index.html.md

 We define customers in the following categorical level of detail:
 1. Subscription: The number of organizations that have entered into a unique subscription contract with GitLab for which the term has not ended.
 As customers become more sophisticated users of GitLab the number of subscriptions may decline over time as Accounts and Parents consolidate subscriptions to gain more productivity.
 1. Account: We define an Account as an organization that controls multiple subscriptions that have been purchased under a group with  common leadership.
 In the case of the U.S. government, we count U.S. government departments and major agencies as a unique account.
 1. Parent: We define a Parent as an accumulation of Accounts under an organization with common ownership.
 In the case of the U.S. government, we count U.S. government major agencies as a unique parent account.
-(In Salesforce this is the `Ultimate Parent Account` field)
+(In Salesforce this is the `Ultimate Parent Account` field/index.html.md)

-### Monthly Recurring Revenue (MRR)
+### Monthly Recurring Revenue (MRR/index.html.md)
 Recurring revenue recognized in current month.

-### Annual Recurring Revenue (ARR)
+### Annual Recurring Revenue (ARR/index.html.md)
-The sum of Monthly Recurring Revenue plus True-ups received in the month divided by twelve multiplied by 12. =((MRR+True-ups/12)*12)
+The sum of Monthly Recurring Revenue plus True-ups received in the month divided by twelve multiplied by 12. =((MRR+True-ups/12/index.html.md)*12/index.html.md)

-### Days Sales Outstanding (DSO)
+### Days Sales Outstanding (DSO/index.html.md)
-Average Accounts Receivable balance over prior 3 months divided by Total Contract Value (TCV) bookings over the same period mutilpied by 90 that provides an average number of days that customers pay their invoices.
-Link to a good [definition](https://www.investopedia.com/terms/d/dso.asp)  and [Industry guidance](https://www.opexengine.com/software-industry-revenue-growth-accelerating-and-hiring-expected-to-jump-according-to-new-siiaopexengine-report/) suggests the median DSO for SAAS companies is 76 days.
+Average Accounts Receivable balance over prior 3 months divided by Total Contract Value (TCV/index.html.md) bookings over the same period mutilpied by 90 that provides an average number of days that customers pay their invoices.
+Link to a good [definition](https://www.investopedia.com/terms/d/dso.asp/index.html.md)  and [Industry guidance](https://www.opexengine.com/software-industry-revenue-growth-accelerating-and-hiring-expected-to-jump-according-to-new-siiaopexengine-report/index.html.md/index.html.md) suggests the median DSO for SAAS companies is 76 days.
 Our target at GitLab is 45 days.

-### Average Sales Price (ASP)
+### Average Sales Price (ASP/index.html.md)
 Gross IACV per won deal.

-### Gross Incremental Annual Contract Value (Gross IACV)
+### Gross Incremental Annual Contract Value (Gross IACV/index.html.md)
 Value of new bookings from new and existing customers that will result in recurring revenue over the next 12 months.
 Gross IACV includes True Ups

-#### Growth Incremental Annual Contract Value (Growth IACV)
+#### Growth Incremental Annual Contract Value (Growth IACV/index.html.md)
 Contract value that increases at the time of subscription renewal

-#### New Incremental Annual Contract Value (New IACV)
+#### New Incremental Annual Contract Value (New IACV/index.html.md)
 Contract value from a new subscription customer

 ### Lost Renewal